 As we will see, most firm owners who think carefully about the situation should come away with the impression that hiring a remote employee is indeed a very safe decision.
-In fact, hiring a virtual assistant is in some respects a safer decision than hiring an in-house employee.
+In fact, hiring a virtual assistant is, in some respects, a safer decision than hiring an in-house employee.
 Let’s explore a few points which relate to this issue.

 No Chance Of Office Drama

-One reason why hiring a virtual employee is a safe choice is because there can be no chance (or very limited chance) of office drama.
+One reason why hiring a virtual employee is a safe choice is that there can be no chance (or very limited chance) of office drama.
 Every office, no matter how apparently orderly and drama-free, has some level of office politics involved in its day-to-day operation.
 This is to be expected.
 This is partly just a natural consequence of sharing a space together and hearing about the personal lives of coworkers.
 However, while some office drama is expected, too much can pose a threat to productivity and performance.

 This is clearly one major benefit of hiring a virtual assistant: with a remote employee, there is essentially no chance of that employee becoming involved in office drama.
-Of course, there may be some chance of this happening, depending on the nature of the employee, and your own work environment; but a virtual employee’s remote status means that this person likely won’t be a source of office drama.
+Of course, there may be some chance of this happening, depending on the nature of the employee and your own work environment; but a virtual employee’s remote status means that this person likely won’t be a source of office drama.